DanielJunghans/danieljunghans.github.io/_posts/2023-10-15-Liquidity.md

 <p style="text-align: left;"><font size="+3"><b>Descriptive Statistics</b></font></p>

 <p align="justify">
 Table 1 highlights the descriptive statistics for state chartered Michigan banks.
-Based on the findings below, we can say that average net loans as a fraction of total assets (Liq1) is 59 percent for michigan banks.
+Based on the findings below, the average net loans as a fraction of total assets (Liq1) is 59 percent for michigan banks.
 Additionally, the average level of liquid assets as a fraction of total assets (Liq2) is 33 percent.
 </p>